jerturowetz/notes/whishlist.md

 fridge bins for fruits
 ikea thicker c'oset bar snf clamps
-11" deep, 16" across for pantry storahe by booze (for raga and aprons ) maybe small starfrit for nuts and raisins and cranberries starfeit for geanola and cerealx2 starfrit got pancake mix
+11" deep, 16" across for pantry storahe by booze (for raga and aprons)  (11"x8") 28cm x 20cm maybe small starfrit for nuts and raisins and cranberries starfeit for geanola and cerealx2 starfrit got pancake mix